telerik/blazor-docs/knowledge-base/chart-customize-separate-markers.md

     private List<ModelData> Series2Data = new List<ModelData>()
     {
-        //these are the duplicated points that you want to change the symbol for.
-They are also contained in the data of the first chart, so the line follows the correct curve according to these points' values new ModelData() { X = 15, Y = 20 }, new ModelData() { X = 43, Y = 50 }
+        // These are the duplicated points that you want to change the symbol for.
+        // They are also contained in the data of the first Chart series, so the line follows the correct curve according to these points' values new ModelData() { X = 15, Y = 20 }, new ModelData() { X = 43, Y = 50 }
     };